“Both teams to score” betting strategy

 - Good teams as guests facing middle table teams that play at home are, as a rule, good matches to be analyzed.
 A good example is the Premier League 2012-2013 final standings, where the four first table teams, Manchester United, Manchester City, Chelsea and Arsenal scored 20 goals in their first four matches as guest teams.
 While at the end of the table the four worst teams, Queens Park Rangers, Reading, Wigan Athlectic and Sunderland in their matches as guests scored only 15 goals.

 - Does the team have a good striker?
 A Top goalscorer?
 Regarding the teams mentioned above, for instance the Manchester United have Robin van Persie as a top goalscorer, the Manchester City the amazing Edin Džeko, Chelsea the outstanding Frank Lampard and finally the Theo Walcott from the Arsenal.

 With this data, it is extremely easy to analyze a match at the “Both teams to score”, furthermore at the Premier League where, as a rule, the teams score many goals.

-The “Both teams to score” is a market that deserves to be well studied and prepared, since it is an amazing opportunity to make money.
+The “Both teams to score” is a market that deserves to be well studied and prepared, since it is an amazing opportunity to win.
 If you properly analyze your matches and follow all mentioned tips, for sure you can count on a pretty positive payback.
 As mentioned before, your starting point odds are 50%/ 50%.
 However, if you analyze and study the matches previously, you increase your winning odds.

 Enjoy your bets!